- Principles and applications of intercultural skills

 In the Certificate Program in Intercultural Communication, you will learn using case studies from professional practice.
 You will relate your own experience with the findings of intercultural research.
 You will apply the methods of intercultural training and intercultural collegial case consultation.
 You will reflect on cultural differences in your organization and acquire methods to apply diversity management and gender mainstreaming in your work.

-Combine Intercultural Communication with Corporate Communications and with Competence Development and New Media in the program package "Managing Communication" (or with two other optional 5-ECTS programs) and profit from our 3 for 2 discount.
+Combine Intercultural Communication with Corporate Communications and with Competence Development and New Media in the program package "Managing Communication" or create your own individual Program Combination!

 Distance Education at DUW